This article discusses in-depth the concept of GST in property development.

 The new rules require that where an entity makes a taxable supply by way of sale or long-term lease of:

 - potential residential land that is included in a property subdivision plan; and does not contain any building that is in use for a commercial purpose; or

-the purchaser is required to withhold and pay to the ATO 1/11th of the price for the supply, prior to or at the time consideration is first provided (other than as a deposit).
-In the majority of cases, this will be upon settlement of the property.
+The purchaser is required to withhold and pay to the ATO 1/11th of the price for the supply, before or at the time consideration is first provided (other than as a deposit).
+In the majority of cases, this will be upon the settlement of the property.

 Potential residential land means land that is permissible to use for residential purposes, but that does not contain any buildings that are residential premises.
 This includes land that has been zoned for use for residential premises under a law of a State or Territory but that does not contain any current residential premises.

 A property subdivision plan means a plan for the division of real property that is registered (however described) under Australian law (e.g. strata title plans and plans to subdivide land).

 There is no withholding obligation where the supply is of: